OnyeijeBridget/HCAHPS-Patient-Survey-Dashboard-/README.md

       Completed Surveys: Number of completed patient surveys.

       Response Rate (%): Percentage of patients who responded.

 ---
-**Questions:**
-This project answers four guiding questions:

-1. Have hospitals improved in their quality of care over the past 9 years?
-2. Which areas of care have made the most progress?
-3. How have scores changed over time?
-4. What recommendations can help hospitals further improve patient experience?

----
 **🛠 Tools & Skills Used**